PLANNING FOR COLLEGE CHECKLISTS

-THE HIGH OPTION: Go all out and buy announcements from Minted.
+THE HIGH OPTION: Go all out and buy expensive annoucements from sources like Minted.
 They are amazing.
 I bought announcements for my middle son from Minted.
 They are gorgeous and are hand made to your specifications.
 Bonus: They will address them for you!!!
 If you want to spend some a large chunk of change on announcements, these are the ones for you.

 THE LOW OPTION: Send a limited number of announcements to only very close friends and family.
 Shop for the best deals at Walgreens, Target, CVS, etc.

 THE HIGH OPTION: Hire the best photographer in town and spend to your heart’s desire.
 If you live in Oklahoma, I cannot recommend our photographer enough.
 She is very reasonable (as high end photographers go) and is absolutely the BEST PHOTOGRAPHER IN TOWN.
 Check out Hope’s Instagram.

 The lowest option is not to have professional photos taken.

 The second lowest is to buy a portrait from the “FREE YEARBOOK SESSION” that you will most likely be offered by your child’s school.

 Other ideas are to take them yourself.
 (Even phones take amazing photos these days) Or enlist a photographer who is just starting out or who is doing it as a hobby to take your pictures.

 Well, don’t get me started here.
 My daughter went to two proms because her boyfriend attended a different school than she did.
 And… in the days of social media, you are not supposed to wear the same dress twice, so yes, we bought two dresses.
 Don’t judge me.
 She is the baby!